Thursday, June 26, 2025

 The more I ponder the idea of happy places, the clearer it becomes that, whether near or far, solitary or with someone else, they’re all really the same place.
 And that’s a quiet little corner of our own minds and hearts, which, with a bit of self-discipline and a little imagination, we’ve cordoned off and marked: Busy taking care of myself.
 Do not disturb.

 How about you?
-I'd love to hear about the places, real or imagined, in which you escape stress.
+I'd love to hear about the places, real or imagined, in which you escape pain and stress.
 Won’t you please share them in the comments below?

 ~ ~ ~